chinamike65/hugo-tuolesi/content/book4/book4en.md

 This view is also called "not-fruit-planning-fruit", which is the illusion that one has not yet attained the holy fruit, but is delusional about having obtained the holy fruit.

+Twenty Secondary Defilements

-Twenty Suffering Defilements Supplementary Defilements are also called Sui-sleep Defilements and Sui Defilements, which are defilements that arise along with the root defilements.
+Supplementary Defilements are also called Cogitive Defilements or Cognitive Hindrances, which are defilements that arise along with the six root defilements.

 61

-There are twenty kinds of afflictions that follow: anger, hatred, anger, harm, jealousy, slander, flattery, arrogance, arrogance, no shame, no shame, unbelief, laziness, laziness, drowsiness, forgetfulness, distraction, and delusion , Unrighteous knowledge.
+There are twenty kinds of hindrances that follow: rage, resentment, slyness-concealment, spitefulness, jealousy, miserliness, deceit, dishonesty, self-satisfaction, intention to harm, lack of shame, lack of propriety, lethargy, excitement, lack of faith, laziness, carelessness, forgetfulness, inattentiveness, distraction.

+##### （1）Rage

-(1) Anger is anger.
+ Rage, or fury, is anger.

  The object is the opposite of one's own heart, and the situation, such as an unpleasant person, object, environment, event, etc., makes him lose his temper.

 How to deal with anger?
 After getting angry, think more about losing your temper, the fault of your anger, or dealing with anger by practicing forbearance.
 Make a vow first, for example, get up early every day and make a vow: I will practice forbearance today, and if people scold me or blame me, I will not lose my temper.
 This vow, too, will effectively deal with anger.